Common Causes of Intersection Collisions

 - Inclement weather conditions

 - Malfunctioning traffic signals

 - Equipment failures such as brake failure, tire, failure, and headlight malfunctions

 Accidents in intersections cause many types of injuries ranging from whiplash and back injuries to Traumatic Brain Injuries (TBIs), internal injuries, and other injuries ranging from mild to catastrophic.
-It often requires an investigation by an experienced accident attorney to uncover the details of the accident to find the liable party, whether it’s another driver, a parts manufacturer, or a city maintenance organization.
+It often requires an investigation by an experienced car accident attorney in West Jordan to uncover the details of the accident to find the liable party, whether it’s another driver, a parts manufacturer, or a city maintenance organization.